tidy-finance/website/docs/10_introduction.md

   drop_na(ret)
 ```

-Next, we visualize the distribution of daily returns in a histogram.
+Next, we visualize the distribution of daily returns in a histogram in Figure 1.2.
 For convenience, we multiply the returns by 100 to get returns in percent for the visualizations.\index{Graph!Histogram}
-Additionally, we add a dashed red line that indicates the 5 percent quantile of the daily returns to the histogram, which is a (crude) proxy for the worst return of the stock with a probability of at most 5 percent.
+Additionally, we add a dashed line that indicates the 5 percent quantile of the daily returns to the histogram, which is a (crude) proxy for the worst return of the stock with a probability of at most 5 percent.
-The 5 percent quantile is closely connected to the (historical) Value-at-risk, a risk measure commonly monitored by regulators. \index{Value-at-risk} We refer to @Tsay2010 for a more thorough introduction to stylized facts of returns.\index{Returns}
+The 5 percent quantile is closely connected to the (historical) value-at-risk, a risk measure commonly monitored by regulators. \index{Value-at-risk} We refer to @Tsay2010 for a more thorough introduction to stylized facts of returns.\index{Returns}

 ```r